Fix Python Cannot Concatenate STR and Int Objects Error

 TypeError: can only concatenate str (not "int") to str

-Ways to Avoid the TypeError: cannot concatenate 'str' and 'int' objects Error in Python
+Fix the TypeError: cannot concatenate 'str' and 'int' objects Error in Python

 Use the In-Built str() Function in Python

-Python has an in-built function str() that converts an integer value to a string.
+Python has an in-built function called str() that converts an integer value to a string.
 However, this str() function takes an integer value as an argument and returns a string value to the user.

-Therefore, we can convert the integer value so that it is cast and can be concatenated with a string value.
+We can convert the integer value so that it is cast and can be concatenated with a string value.
 Let us take an example to show the error that we counter and then the solution using the str() function.

 a = 10